 - Find out what you and your husband were like as babies.
 Always in the next size up?
 Always on the smaller side?
 This may give you an idea of what to expect

-- I have found boutique brands to run on the smaller side.
+- I have found boutique brands, like Burt’s Bees Baby, to run on the smaller side.
 This is not a hard and fast rule, but it occurred often enough for us that I’d be aware of it

 - When in doubt, always keep the tags on and exchange for a bigger size or store credit.
 Even if you don’t get full value, it’s better than wasted clothes baby never wore